 A Guide to Using HashOnClick

 PatchOnClick is very simple to use.
-The main Interface has four buttons and a progress bar:
+The main interface looks like this:

 Creating a patch file is an easy three step process with PatchOnClick.